aneilbaboo/accesscontrol-plus/README.md

 // context is a developer-defined value passed to conditions
 // (see Scope #where, #and, #or) const context = { user: { id: 'the-user-id' } };
-// rbacPlus.can(role, scope, context)
+// accessControl.can(role, scope, context)
-const permission = await rbacPlus.can('admin', 'delete:user', context);
+const permission = await accessControl.can('admin', 'delete:user', context);
 if (permission.granted) {
   // delete the user
 } else {